Home » auto refinance

 Why Refinance a Car Again?

-• High-Interest Rates – If you’re currently paying a high-interest rate, refinancing may help you save money on interest over the life of your loan.
+• High-Interest Rates – If you’re currently paying a high-interest rate, exploring the refinancing process may help you save money on interest over the life of your loan.
 For example, let’s say you have a $20,000 loan with an interest rate of 15 percent.
 Over 60 months, you would end up paying $6,000 in interest.
 However, if you could refinance for a lower interest rate of 10 percent, you would only end up paying $4,000 in interest, a savings of $2,000.

 • Change of Loan Terms – This is no different than the first time you refinanced.
 If you want to change the terms of your loan, such as the length of the loan or the monthly payments, refinancing may be a good option for you.